PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 }
 ```

+Note that the simulator driver path may be omitted from the driver file.
+If it is, the path must be passed as a command line parameter.
+If a path is specified both places, the one passed in the command line will be used.

 * `Type` denotes the simulator to be used.
 Currently, the only supported simulator is `ECLIPSE`.
 * `Commands` is an array of (BASH) commands that should be executed in order to start the simulator.
 * `DriverPath` is the path to a complete driver file for the model (e.g. the one run to generate the grid files).
 Fluid functions, rock properties etc. is taken from this file.
+This may be omitted.

 ## Optimizer